ping-localhost/anonymizer-bundle/README.md

 ```

 # Usage
-Doctrine managed entities can be anonymized by annotating the properties that you want to be anonymized.
+Classes can be anonymized by annotating the properties that you want to be anonymized.
-There are two annotations available, `@Anonymize` and `@AnonymizeEntity`.
+There are two annotations available, `@Anonymize` and `@AnonymizeClass`.

 ## Anonymizing a property
 Properties can be anonymized with the `@Anonymize` annotation: